 This project is new and more details and information will be added as they happen.
 Please check back often.

 As of June 15, 2013, all the plants have been planted.
-Now they need time to grow and bloom.
+By mid-summer the Garden looked great!!

 How the Garden is Progressing

 Before . . . .